Children aged 1 to 4 need healthy snacks. It is a very important part of their diet. Healthy snacks give them energy, protein and other nutrients.

 Limit raisins and other dried fruit

 Limit dried fruit such as raisins and dried apricots to once a week.
-This is because dried fruit contains sugar and is not kind to teeth.
+This is because dried fruit contains sugar and can lead to tooth decay.

 Filling snacks for between meals